jomit/blockchainchalktalk/akv/README.md

 - HTTP POST
     - `Url: http://localhost:8081/registerAccount`
-    - `Body : { "userPrincipalName" : "<e.g. : jack@jomitblockchain.onmicrosoft.com>" }`
+    - `Body : { "userPrincipalName" : "<e.g. : user@domain.onmicrosoft.com>" }`

 - It should return the `keyName` and the `ethAccountAddress`.
 Make sure to copy these as we will need this later.

 ## Transfer funds to new Account

+- Open `geth` console

-- Use `transferFunds.js` helper script to transfer 10 Ether to the new account address (returned from the registerAccount)
+- Use `transferFunds.js` helper script to transfer 100 Ether to the new account address (returned from the registerAccount)

 ## Execute transaction

 - HTTP POST
     - `Url: http://localhost:8081/sendEther`
-    - `Body : { "fromUPN" : "<e.g. : jack@jomitblockchain.onmicrosoft.com>", "toAccount" : "12890d2cce102216644c59dae5baed380d84830c", "value" : 1 }`
+    - `Body : { "fromUPN" : "<e.g. : user@domain.onmicrosoft.com>", "toAccount" : "12890d2cce102216644c59dae5baed380d84830c", "value" : 1 }`

 - It should return the `transactionHash`